Skip to main content

 Access the installed app

-Once completed, the app is running and accessible at its subdomain URL.
+Once installed, a Service-shape app is running and accessible at its subdomain URL.
+CLI-shape apps are invoked over SSH (see App shapes above).

 Managing Installed Apps